microsoftgraph/php-connect-rest-sample/README.md

 To use the PHP Connect sample, you need the following:

 * [PHP](http://php.net/) is required to run the sample on a development server.
 The instructions in this sample use the PHP 5.4 built-in web server.
 However, the sample has also been tested on Internet Information Services and Apache Server.
 	* Client URL (cURL) module.
 The web application uses cURL to issue requests to REST endpoints.
+    * [Composer](https://getcomposer.org/), dependency manager for PHP
 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](https://aka.ms/devprogramsignup) that includes the resources that you need to start building Office 365 apps.

      > **Note:** <br />